-The City of Chicago Department of Water Management routinely monitors our drinking water for contaminants according to federal and state laws.
+The City of Chicago Department of Water Management routinely monitors drinking water for contaminants according to federal and state laws.
 The Village of Oak Park collects 60 bacteriological samples each month along with quarterly disinfectant bi-product sampling.
-The charts illustrate substances detected in our water for the period of January 1 through December 31, 2015.
-Although all of the substances listed are under the Maximum Contaminant Level (MCL) set by the U.S. EPA, we feel it is important that you know exactly what was detected and how much of the substance was present in the water.
+The charts in this brochure illustrate substances detected in our water for the period of January 1 through December 31, 2018.
+Although all of the substances listed are below the Maximum Concentration Level (MCL) set by the U.S. EPA, it is important that you know exactly what was detected and how much of the substance was present in the water.